Troubleshooting the Windsurf 'Internal Error' with Claude Models

 Because the issue is typically a momentary glitch, a second attempt a few seconds later often goes through without a problem.
 While it's frustrating to have to do this manually, it's usually faster than switching models or clearing your cache.

 For developers building tools on top of these APIs, the official recommendation is always to implement an exponential backoff and retry mechanism.
 This means if a request fails, you wait one second and retry; if it fails again, you wait two seconds, then four, and so on.
-This programmatic approach is the robust way to handle the inherent instability of large-scale distributed systems.
+However, this assumes the API provider isn't charging you for failed requests—a reasonable expectation that Windsurf currently doesn't meet.

 Conclusion